 - Manufacturers will accelerate the development and launch of smart, connected products to escape price wars and open up new product-as-a-service and service-based pricing models.
 The era of smart, connected products has arrived.
 Manufacturers predict 47% of all their products will be smart, connected and capable of generating product-as-a-service revenue by 2020.
 Capgemini estimates the size of the connected products market globally will range between $519B to $685B by 2020.
 Capgemini’s conservative estimate based on survey data and market analysis is that smart, connected products will add $518.9B or 6.63% to manufacturing value-added to the GNP of surveyed countries.
 In an optimistic scenario, where manufacturers accelerate their smart, connected product efforts, their combined efforts could potentially add up to $685.6B to manufacturing value added in 2020.

 - Spending on security will soar in manufacturing following at least one or more breaches of manufacturers occur in 2019.
 The majority of manufacturers are relying on legacy enterprise security systems that aren’t scaling for the number and complexity of threat surfaces today, leaving many of them vulnerable to breaches or worse.
 Every endpoint and identity is a new security perimeter.
 Manufacturers will turn to a “never trust, always verify, enforce least privilege” approach to security, adopting a Zero Trust Privilege(ZTP) to overcome these and more security challenges.
 ZTP grants least privilege access based on verifying who is requesting access, the context of their request, and ascertaining the risk of the access environment.
 Designed to secure infrastructure, DevOps, cloud, containers, Big Data, and scale to protect a wide spectrum of use cases, ZTP is replacing legacy approaches to Privileged Access Management by minimizing attack surfaces, improving audit and compliance visibility, and reducing risk, complexity, and costs for enterprises.
-Leaders in this field include Centrify for Privileged Access Management, Idaptive, (a new company soon to be spun out from Centrify) for Next-Gen Access, as well as Cisco, F5 and Palo Alto Networks in networking.
+Leaders in this field include Centrify for Privileged Access Management, Idaptive, (a new company soon to be spun out from Centrify) for Next-Gen Access, as well as Cisco, F5, SEO and, Palo Alto Networks in networking.
 Due to all of these factors the cybersecurity market is predicted to grow from $81B in 2016 to $117B in 2021, attaining a 7.7% Compound Annual Growth Rate (CAGR).